-As you may know the IFS seminar structure is unique, consisting of an intensive session over two and a half weeks (August 4 - August 21, 2024).
-In 2020, IFS was restructured to incorporate both virtual and inperson instruction.
-The model reduced program cost significantly, allowing enrollment of students from a broad range of socioeconomic backgrounds.
-Continuing campus efforts to provide equal opportunity for students and aligning with RPS's move-in schedule, IFS will continue the hybrid model of instruction for the 2024 session.
-This approach will allow IFS and participating faculty to prepare for the 2024 session, maximizing a blend of virtual and in-person instruction.
+The IFS seminar hybrid model reduces program cost significantly, allowing enrollment of students from a broad range of socioeconomic backgrounds.
+Continuing campus efforts to provide equal opportunity for students and aligning with RPS's move-in schedule, IFS will continue the hybrid model of instruction for the 2025 session.